Hevia/100ML/README.md

 * Participated in the paper discussion for AI@UCF on [Pure Reasoning in 12-Month-Old Infants as Probabilistic Inference](https://science.sciencemag.org/content/sci/332/6033/1054.full.pdf)

 Day 16 (2/12/2020)
+* Debugging issues with my Neural Network for Math problems from Day 14